brotherhoodMonk/gyan/rct.md

 18. What is React.cloneElement?
 And the difference with this.props.children?
-React.cloneElement clone and return a new React element using using the passed element as the starting point.
+React.cloneElement clone and return a new React element  using the passed element as the starting point.
 The resulting element will have the original element's props with the new props merged in shallowly.
 New children will replace existing children. key and ref from the original element will be preserved.